 The ROBS arrangement can be a versatile, accessible funding option that puts many people into business who otherwise wouldn’t be able to fund their venture.
 However, even with all of its advantages and simple qualification process, it’s not the right fit for everyone.
 So do your due diligence before jumping in.

-To learn more about the ins and outs of ROBS, check out our Complete Guide to Rollovers for Business Start-ups.
+To learn more about the ins and outs of ROBS, check out our Complete Guide to Rollovers as Business Startups.